usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Nightclouds_, by Ellen Arkbro
+- _ps / dm_, by spirit blue
+- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
+- _Egotrip_, by John michel, Anthony James
 - _Frances the Mute_, by The Mars Volta
 - _Magic, Alive!_, by McKinley Dixon
 - _Black Man!_, by Teller Bank$, Wino Willy
-- _Egotrip_, by John michel, Anthony James

 </details>